Community Assistance Program (CAP)

 The LCNRD works with communities and individual landowners on a wide range of stewardship, management and education programs—from flood control to groundwater monitoring, from irrigation management to outdoor recreation and more.
 Activities and projects of the LCNRD are reviewed and approved by a locally elected board of directors.
 The LCNRD is one of 23 natural resources districts across the state who share the common goal of protecting the lives, property, and future of Nebraskans and our natural resources.

-Applications for CAP are available from LCNRD the local NRCS.
+Applications for CAP are available from LCNRD and the local NRCS.
 All applications must be pre-approved before work can begin.
 50% cost share is available but maximum limits may be applied.
 Once the practice is complete it must be maintained for 10 years or risk having to refund all or a portion of the claim amount.
-Please contact Lewis and Clark NRD for more information.
+Please contact LCNRD for more information.